jordanyim1/gpt-engineer/projects/space-takers/workspace/README.md

-I apologize for the oversight.
-Let's add the functionality to shoot bullets when the space bar is pressed.
-We need to modify the `Player` class to handle the space bar press event and create a `Bullet` instance.
+To make the enemies appear in more interesting patterns and different y values, we can modify the `Enemy` class to spawn at random y values and move in a sinusoidal pattern.

-player.py
+enemy.py